infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 ...
 ```

-- use **camelCase** for general folder naming and **PascalCase** for React components, their stylesheet files and their containing folders
+Use **camelCase** for general folder naming and **PascalCase** for React components, their stylesheet files and their containing folders.
-- each component type's root folder should have an **index.js** file which exports all components, so you can later import them from a single place

 ```
 ...